-According to Mayo Clinic, there are 50 pairs of muscles and nerves used to help you swallow.
+According to the National Institute on Deafness and Other Communication Disorders, there are 50 pairs of muscles and nerves used to help you swallow.
 In other words, there are lots of things that can go wrong and lead to problems swallowing.

-Oropharyngeal dysphagia is caused by disorders of the nerves and muscles in the throat, which make the muscles weak.
-This makes it difficult for a person to swallow without choking or gagging.
+Oropharyngeal dysphagia is caused by disorders of the nerves and muscles in the throat.
+These disorders weaken the muscles, making it difficult for a person to swallow without choking or gagging.
 The causes of oropharyngeal dysphagia are conditions that primarily affect the nervous system such as:

 - multiple sclerosis